top of page

 4. Assess the Overall Posture

-A confident dog stands tall with a relaxed body, while a frightened dog may crouch or try to make themselves small.
+A confident dog stands tall with a relaxed body.
+A frightened dog may crouch or attempt to make themselves small.

 5. Trust Your Instincts